 - 1. Massive infection; or

 - 2. Significant hemorrhage; or

 - 3. Tissue necrosis with slough; or

 - 4. Ulceration of breast tissue.

+- 5. Intertriginous maceration or infection of the inframammary skin refractory to dermatologic measures.

 - II.
-It is the policy of PHW that male gynecomastia surgery is considered medically necessary when the criteria in A or B are met:
+It is the policy of PHW that those with a male reproductive system gynecomastia surgery is considered medically necessary when the criteria in A or B are met:

-- A. Adolescents <18 years
+- A. Adolescents < 18 years